Lenzy Pipkins

-Lenzy Ramon Pipkins (born November 7, 1993) is an American former professional football cornerback.
-He played college football at Louisiana–Monroe and Oklahoma State.
+Lenzy Ramon Pipkins (born November 7, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football at Louisiana–Monroe Warhawks and Oklahoma State Cowboys.
 He was signed by the Green Bay Packers as an undrafted free agent in 2017.

 Early life

 Pipkins played high school football at Mansfield High School in Mansfield, Texas, when he recorded 52 tackles, 7 pass breakups, and 1 interception his senior year.
 That was his only season of high school football.
 He had previously not played football since the eighth grade.
 He lettered one season in football, three seasons in basketball and three seasons in track at Mansfield High.

 College career

-Pipkins played for the Louisiana–Monroe Warhawks of the University of Louisiana at Monroe from 2013 to 2015.
+Pipkins played for the Warhawks of the University of Louisiana at Monroe from 2013 to 2015.
 He was redshirted in 2012.
 He played in all 12 games, starting 3, in 2013, recording 12 solo tackles, 12 tackle assists, 1 interception and 3 pass breakups.
 Pipkins played in 9 games, all starts, in 2014, recording 24 solo tackles, 8 tackle assists, 1 sack, 1 interception and 2 pass breakups while also missing 3 games due to injury.
 He played in all 13 games, starting 10, in 2015, recording 34 solo tackles, 14 tackle assists, 1 sack, 2 pass breakups and 1 forced fumble.
 He graduated from Louisiana–Monroe after the 2015 season.
-Pipkins transferred to play for the Oklahoma State Cowboys of Oklahoma State University in 2016.
+Pipkins transferred to play for the Cowboys of Oklahoma State University in 2016.
 He played in all 13 games in 2016, recording 24 solo tackles, 14 tackle assists, 1 interception and 2 pass breakups.
 He played in 47 games, starting 22, during his college career, recording 94 solo tackles, 48 tackle assists and 3 interceptions.